 For many years thereafter, Joe worked as a tour guide in British Columbia, introducing visitors from around the globe to the rugged beauty of the Pacific Northwest.

 Now a graduate of BCIT’s Broadcast and Online Journalism program, Joe is committed to channeling his passion for research and writing into covering local news, arts, and culture.
-Joe’s journalism seeks to highlight underrepresented urban communities and celebrate his community’s multiculturalism.
-He is also passionate about investigative work, environmentalism and ecology.
+Joe is also passionate about investigative work, environmentalism and ecology.

 When Joe isn’t chasing stories, he’s chasing waves – he loves to surf, and the beach is his happy place.
 He also enjoys cooking, especially if it’s for a big group of friends and family.